Before we arrived in Shanghai I knew little about the history of the city and if truth be told I thought there wasn’t going to be that much to know.

-Don’t get me wrong I was excited to visit and experience the contrast that I’d heard the city had with the rest of China but I thought it was going to be all about skyscrapers, high flyers and expense.
+Don’t get me wrong I was excited to visit and experience the contrast that I’d heard the Chinese megacity had with the rest of the country but I thought it was going to be all about skyscrapers, high flyers and expense.
 Not quite where your atypical budget backpacker fits in, but I’m pleased to say I was wrong.

 First of all, you can pretty much spend as little as possible and still get to see the best of the city as many things are free.